awsdocs/aws-greengrass-developer-guide/doc_source/lra-cli.md

 ```
 # Demonstrates a simple use case of local resource access.
-# This Lambda function writes a file "test" to a volume mounted inside
+# This Lambda function writes a file test to a volume mounted inside
-# the Lambda environment under "/dest/LRAtest".
+# the Lambda environment under destLRAtest.
 Then it reads the file and
-# publishes the content to the AWS IoT "LRA/test" topic.
+# publishes the content to the AWS IoT LRAtest topic.

 import sys
 import greengrasssdk